U.S. hiring accelerates; annual wage growth strongest since 2009

 Manufacturing payrolls increased by 15,000 last month after rising 21,000 in December.
 The sector is being supported by strong domestic and international demand.
 A weak dollar is also providing a boost to manufacturing by making U.S.-made goods more competitive on the international market.

 Hiring at construction sites picked up last month despite unseasonably cold weather.
-Construction payrolls increased by 36,000 jobs after rising 33,000 in December.
-Retail employment rebounded by 15,400 jobs in January after slumping 25,600 the prior month.
+Construction payrolls increased by 36,000 jobs, adding to December’s 33,000 gain.

+Retail employment rebounded and the government added jobs following two straight months of declines.

 Reporting by Lucia Mutikani; Editing by Andrea Ricci